whoswendy/WendyHu_Symposium2017_Journal/README.md

   check to see if dna bubbles work properly(show up when other stats are infected) see if sleeper can be displayed if yes add to screen

+  Progress:
+  Tracy will on rates....
+  the colors of the state will change now based on % of infected pop (want to learn how to make it so that it will change as infected change using HSL)

+  Problems:
+  Eclipse and my program will crash after the threading running a lot..... problem with my stats on infectedPop and DeadPop....

+ Need to do:
+  Figure out my problems..................